Softwarearum/Softwarearum/README.md

 ## Feedback and Suggestions

-If you have any suggestions/feedback, you can contact the creator, Christian Luntok, via [hey@avenuelabs.co](mailto:hey@avenuelabs.co).
+If you have any suggestions/feedback, you can contact the creator, Ian McClue, via [ian@fiatluxlabs.co](mailto:ian@fiatluxlabs.co).
 Alternatively, feel free to open an issue if you find bugs or want to request new features.

 ## Credit/Acknowledgements